 As we were pretty busy with a newborn this month, we didn’t really have time to blog.
 In addition, Kate and Ally both had fallen ill and it was pretty tiring for us to manage.
 Going forward, we might not be posting as frequently but will still try to aim for at least 2 posts a month.
 As per our earlier post where we shared our reflections for 2017, we would continue our journey towards a minimalist lifestyle as a family and hope to share those snippets with our readers.

-We also combine this year end expenses update with our countdown post to FI as this kind of coincide with it.
 We are pretty much on track towards reaching FI with 900 days to go and its a period we do not define as neither long nor short.
 If we were to stay full-time employed for the next 2.5 years, we should achieve our FI goal on 30th June 2020 as planned.
 As we were pretty burnt out from our job lately, we are re-examining our employment options with a focus on work-life balance if it does exist.

 Ally’s favorite sea animal is the manta ray after we went to our local SEA Aquarium in December.
 We even watched some videos and borrowed some books on manta rays from our local library.
 Now she knows what a manta ray eats, how it swims and how it breathes.
 She is so fascinated about it in one of the videos that she said she want to go to Churaumi Aquarium in Okinawa (which is one of the most impressive aquarium in the world) Probably that might be our next potential family trip when Ashton is slightly older.